-You could be forgiven for wondering what on Earth people are talking about when they describe a “dirty” bass-line, or a “filthy” guitar… Eh?
-Well, this word comes up a lot and simply means overdriven.
+You could be forgiven for wondering what on Earth people are talking about when they describe a “dirty” bass-line or a “filthy” guitar… Eh?
+Well, this word comes up a lot and simply means an overdriven sound.
 When the gain control on an amplifier gets turned up, the sound becomes increasingly distorted, or ‘dirty’!
 You can also buy pedals to create the same effect.

 ‘Dirty’ sounds are the norm in rock music, particularly on the heavier side of the scale.